vee1e/bulk-questionnaire-upload/backend/README.md

 ## Overview
 This backend provides:
 - Validation of Excel files for correct structure and content
+- Parse-only functionality for schema preview without database storage
 - Parsing and storage of forms, questions, and answer options in MongoDB
 - RESTful API endpoints for form management, including in-place form updates
-- Detailed error handling and logging
+- Comprehensive error handling with detailed error types and suggestions
+- Performance metrics logging for monitoring and optimization
 - CORS support for seamless frontend integration

 ---